 In court, Beuke told Judge Neil Linehan that he made the decision to leave after several discussions with surviving members of the Granat family, some of whom have been present at every hearing.
 Granat’s aunt politely declined to comment.

-John Russell, another private attorney, left the case in April, nine months after authorities first named his client, Christopher Wyma, and two other young men, Mohammad Salahat and Ehab Qasem, as co-conspirators and participants in the murder and robbery of Granat's parents inside their Palos Township home.
+John Russell, another private attorney, left the case in April, his client, Christopher Wyma, and two other young men, Mohammad Salahat and Ehab Qasem, as co-conspirators and participants in the murder and robbery of Granat's parents inside their Palos Township home.

 At the time, Wyma’s mother said she could no longer afford to pay Russell.
 He was replaced by assistant public defender Dan Nolan.